-- 1. Have a purpose not inconsistent with the mission and educational goals of Santa Clara Law. - 2.
+- 1. Have a purpose consistent with the mission and educational goals of Santa Clara Law. - 2.
 Limit membership to current and former law students of Santa Clara University. - 3.
-Ensure the Treasurer of the LSO is a law student. - 4.
-Maintain an up-to-date web page for their organization. - 5.
-Secure and obtain the signature from a Faculty Advisor. - 6.
-Submit the Student Organization Registration Form each academic year. - 7.
-Ensure that an up-to-date club constitution is on file with the Law Student Services office. - 8.
-Ensure that all officers complete the Club Quiz. - 9.
+Have at least 5 members; with a President and Treasurer as part of the executive board. - 4.
+Ensure the Treasurer of the LSO is a law student. - 5.
+Maintain an up-to-date web page for their organization. - 6.
+Secure and obtain the signature from a Faculty Advisor. - 7.
+Submit the Student Organization Registration Form each academic year. - 8.
+Ensure that an up-to-date club constitution is on file with the Law Student Services office. - 9.
+Ensure that all officers complete the Camino Course. - 10.
 Comply with the policies listed below.